datastory-org/ep-election-turnout/README.md

 # European Parliament Elections Turnout

 The goal of this project is to collect detailed voter turnout statistics from every country participating in the European Parliament elections.
+The repository contains, for each country:

+1. Turnout data in `data/raw/`
+2. Shapefiles in `data/shapefiles`
+3. Notebooks in `notebooks`

+Each notebook is responsible for:

+1. Scraping or loading already downloaded turnout data.
+2. Processing the turnout data to standardize ID codes and names.
+3. Updating shapefiles when out of date or incorrect.
+3. Merging turnout data and shapefiles and save final output.

 ## The 2014 election